Resources for Families

 Mental Floss has compiled 12 different museums throughout the world that families can visit virtually while at home.

 Legal Aid Services of Oklahoma (LASO) is a non-profit law firm that provide low cost legal services.
-They have rolled out a COVID HUB that is for Oklahomans who have lost employment because of layoffs, furloughs, or COVID itself.
+They still have the COVID HUB that is for Oklahomans who need help with problems created by the coronavirus.
 LASO will assist with unemployment benefits, sick leave, rent and mortgage issues, consumer debt issues, Fair credit reporting, eligibility for new Federal benefits, access to benefits such as VA, Soonercare, SNAP, and LIHEAP, and family issues.

 For more information call LASO at 888-534-5243 Monday-Thursday from 9 am -12 pm and 1 pm- 4 pm or apply online through OKLegalConnect.org.